 These mostly wet March days are a good time to prepare for severe spring weather.
 Temperatures can swing back and forth between balmy and frigid.
 Sunny days may be followed by a week of stormy weather.
-So, planning ahead makes sense; prepare for storms, floods, and tornadoes as if you know in advance that they are coming, because in the spring, they very likely will.
+So, planning ahead makes sense; prepare for storms, floods, and tornadoes as if you know in advance they are coming, because in the spring, they very likely will.

 - Check the supplies in your emergency First Aid kit and update if needed.

 - Prepare your home emergency kit and have one for your car.